Are You Missing These Physician Tax Deductions?

 If you use your vehicle for work—traveling between hospitals, clinics, or to professional conferences—you can deduct the costs.
 You have two main options: the standard mileage rate or the actual expense method.
 The actual expense method involves tracking costs like gas, insurance, repairs, and depreciation.
 For physicians who purchase a vehicle weighing over 6,000 pounds for their practice, you may be able to deduct a significant portion of the cost in the first year.
 Proper business tax planning can help you determine which method provides a greater financial benefit for your specific situation.
 Whichever you choose, keeping a detailed mileage log is non-negotiable.

-The Self-Employment Tax Deduction
+How the Self-Employment Tax Deduction Works

 When you’re an independent contractor, you’re responsible for paying both the employer and employee portions of Social Security and Medicare taxes.
 This is known as the self-employment tax, and it totals 15.3% of your net earnings.
 While that number might seem high, the IRS allows you to deduct one-half of what you pay in self-employment taxes (7.65%).
 This is an “above-the-line” deduction, meaning you don’t have to itemize to claim it.
 It directly reduces your adjusted gross income (AGI), making it one of the most valuable tax deductions for doctors.

-Business & Professional Liability Insurance
+Writing Off Your Business Liability Insurance

 As a practicing physician, professional liability (malpractice) insurance is a necessary cost of doing business, and the premiums are fully deductible.
 But don’t stop there.
 Other insurance policies related to your practice, such as business overhead or general liability insurance, are also deductible.
 If you’re self-employed and pay for your own health, dental, and long-term care insurance, you can typically deduct those premiums as well.
 This is a major advantage for 1099 physicians who don’t receive health benefits from an employer and must secure their own coverage for themselves and their families.